Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Launching MC

-- Navigating the file manager within MC
+- Utilizing the file manager in MC

 - Advanced command-line techniques in MC